 Carol has North American experience in relation to the settlement of Chilean refugees and welfare services for Puerto Rican and Cuban migrants, and has undertaken research in South Australia in the area of refugee services for unaccompanied humanitarian minors.

-Carol brings to STTARS her expertise in service delivery, strategy and research that will assist in developing innovative and contemporary approaches to agency structure and service delivery.
+Carol brings to STTARS her expertise in service delivery and research that will assist in developing innovative and contemporary approaches to agency structure and service delivery.

 David Wild is Social Work trained (BSW & MSW) and is the Chief Executive at Specialised Assistance School for Youth (SASY).
 He has previously held leadership positions with Headspace National Youth Mental Health Foundation, the Department for Education SA, Nunkuwarrin Yunti, the Kimberley Aboriginal Medical Services Council, and at STTARS.
 Throughout these roles he has developed expertise in operational management, clinical governance, policy development, contract compliance, quality improvement, and change management.

 In 2017, David was honoured to be selected to participate in the Governor’s Leadership Foundation course facilitated by the Leaders Institute of SA, where his skills were further refined, and where he strengthened his commitment to the importance of ethical and adaptive leadership that finds a balance between both contractual guidelines, best practice, and the ethics of empowerment, human rights, and social justice.